 If you reside in an area outside of the above municipalities, we can only take your pet if space is available.
 Please call before bringing your pet in and inquire about availability for your area.

-A $250 fee is required from out of state surrenders
+A $300 fee is required from out-of-state surrenders

-Surrender Fees for litters of puppy/kittens with or without the mother from the above listed cities:
+Surrender Fees for litters of puppies/kittens with or without the mother from the above-listed cities:

 $40 per first animal (mother or puppy/kitten)